 12. Know the Safety Equipment Location

-Portable fire extinguishers, fire hydrant, and emergency step ladder are several examples of safety equipment that you need to know exactly where they are located.
+Portable fire extinguishers, fire hydrants, and emergency step ladders are several examples of safety equipment that you need to know exactly where they are located.

 Make sure you know how to reach them most quickly.